Terms and Conditions

 7. Participant Responsibility

-The costs of residence halls, dining fees, insurance, general fees, and other Baylor University fees are billed by, and paid directly to, the University.
+- The costs of housing, dining fees, insurance, and other Baylor University fees are billed by, and paid directly to, the University.
+PLEASE DO NOT PAY THESE TO STUDY GROUP.

-Meal and housing costs during the few times the University is officially closed.
+- Meal and housing costs during the few times the University is officially closed.
 This is usually limited to the Christmas holiday (3-4 weeks when all dining halls, and some residence halls are closed) and Spring Break vacation (approximately 10 days when residence halls remain open, but dining halls are closed).
-For more information, visit the GGP website.
+See the GGP website for more information: https://www.baylor.edu/globalengagement/index.php?id=961443.

-Air fare to and from U.S. domestic airport closest to the University campus in the U.S. (a round trip ticket is required).
+- Air fare to and from U.S. domestic airport closest to the University campus (Waco Regional Airport - ACT) in the U.S. (a round trip ticket is required).

 8. Full Payment

 8a.
 Any variation to standard payment terms must be made in advance and agreed to in writing.
-The Student will not be permitted to register for his/her program and courses until full payment has been made.
+The Student will not be permitted to register for their Program and courses until full payment has been made.

 9. Overdue Payment